Reviews for uBlock Origin

 Rated 1 out of 5

 Instead, they were replaced by Russian filters (RU AdList and the so-called "Ukrainian" filters from the Russian company AdGuard).
-These are overloaded with blocking rules tailored for the Russian web (Runet) rather than the Ukrainian segment.
+These are overloaded with blocking rules tailored for the Russian web (Runet) rather than the Ukrainian region.
 I don't even understand why AdGuard labels them as "Ukrainian regional" when the only thing Ukrainian about them is the name, while the filters themselves are clearly made for the Russian region.

 Moreover, these Russian filters are of very poor quality and ineffective at blocking ads, phishing, and other threats on Ukrainian websites.
 Literally, after the first attempt to use these filters, I started seeing ads for online casinos and other garbage right away.